microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 1. Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.

-2.Go to "Apps" in your Azure Spring Cloud instance.
+2. Go to "Apps" in your Azure Spring Cloud instance.

 3. Select the `city-service` application

 4. Go to `Service bindings`

-5.Click on `Create service binding`
+5. Click on `Create service binding`

   - Give your binding a name, for example `cosmosdb-city`
   - Select the Cosmos DB account and database we created and keep the default `sql` API type